Personality

 This model is empirically driven and is considered robust for understanding personality due to its extensive research base, cross-cultural validity, and ability to predict various life outcomes.
 It’s praised for capturing the complexity of human personality traits in a comprehensive yet flexible manner.

-The detailed description of each dimension can be found in [My Test Result in 2024].
+The detailed description of each dimension can be found in [this repo].
 The remaining part of this section is just my copy of it.

 Extraversion